Aster alpinus ‘Goliath’ (Syn. Symphyotrichum)

 Tough & easy little groundcover

-As a plant of rocky mountain slopes, Alpine Asters are very frost hardy to well below -10C, as well as being able to withstand periods of dry and harsh light.
+As a plant of rocky slopes, Alpine Asters are very frost hardy to well below -10C, as well as being able to withstand periods of dry and harsh light.

 Alpine Asters are not particularly thirsty plants, though of course they will do better with regular water if it is available.
 They are rated as resistant to periods of drought once established.